jongio/azureclicredentialcontainer/README.md

 ## docker-compose.yml

-If you only install the Azure Cli, you will be required to `az login` in the container.
+If you only install the Azure CLI, you will be required to `az login` in the container.
 To have the container honor your host machines `az login`, then you need to expose the `.azure` folder on your host to your container.

 Here's how to do that in `docker-compose.yml`